k2view-academy/K2View-Academy/articles/15_web_services/07_deploy_web_services.md

 - The deployment of all Web Services creates one k2_ws instance of all methods and deletes previous k2_ws instances in the k2_lut_info table.

+**Notes**:
-**Note**: if a deployed Web Service is deleted from the implementation, redeploy all Web Services to delete the previous deployment of the deleted Web Service.
+- If a deployed Web Service is deleted from the implementation, redeploy all Web Services to delete the previous deployment of the deleted Web Service.

-The 'list ws' command returns the list of deployed Web Services and the deployed version and date and time.
+- The 'list ws' command returns the list of deployed Web Services and the deployed version and date and time.

-## Example
+## Examples

 ### Deploy all Web Services